SGSGermany/borg/README.md

 Borg
 ====

-A container to create backups using Borg and borgmatic.
+A container to create backups using Borg.